 It’s also worth noting that again this is an extreme scene resplendent with an extreme outfit Joan is wearing with, yet again, shoulder pads that would make a quarterback jealous.

 On entering the house Joan is regaled with the carefully crafted fan magazine bullshit that Bennett has concocted so far (‘Movie star manages to have it all.
 Career, home and family!’)
 After a brief exchange with Christina, Bennett remarks how Chadwick has taught her some very good manners to which Joan counters that she has just been expelled, as big a lie as the tommyrot that Barbara has been writing.
-But just as Barbara’s lies are sickly sweet, Joan’s lie is blackly venomous and meant to injure, besmirch and ruin Christina’s reputation to Bennett.
+But just as Barbara’s lies are sickly sweet, Joan’s lie is blackly venomous and meant to injure, besmirch and ruin Christina’s reputation with Bennett.
 Her lie shows Joan doing what comes naturally to the narcissist.
-Paradoxically this could, ironically for someone like Joan, very well find it’s way into print.
+Paradoxically this could, ironically for someone like Joan, very well find it’sits way into print.
 For someone like Joan to whom image is everything, this could prove fatal.
 She only has herself to blame but hence, would never admit this to herself.
-She seems not be able to tell the difference between truth and lies as we will see as this scene develops.
+She seems not to be able to tell the difference between truth and lies as we will see as this scene develops.

-Christina is quick to counter to Joan’s untruth with ‘That’s a lie!’
+Christina is quick to counter Joan’s untruth with ‘That’s a lie!’
 Joan and Christina then carry on their discussion/slanging match in another room and away from Barbara.
 Joan is still under the impression that Christina got expelled and seems to believe the lie herself even when it was her who unnecessarily took her daughter out of the prestigious school.
 When Christina states again that it is a lie she is slapped by her mother but defiantly turns her head back to face her mother again after each slap.

-The narcissist in Joan then angrily responses ‘You love it don’t you?!
+The narcissist in Joan then angrily responds ‘You love it don’t you?!
 You love to make me hit you!’ as if she is substantiating and validating why she has struck Christina and as if to show that Christina is the guilty party.
 This is, tellingly, a tactic used by those with Narcissistic Personality Disorder and is known as DARVO (as stated earlier) which stands for ‘Deny, Attack, Reverse Victim and Offender’ whereby the narcissist projects their own toxic behaviour onto the victim of their actions and then blames them for it.
-It’s a classic example of victim blaming that a narcissist will employ.
+It’s a classic example of victim-blaming that a narcissist will employ.
 Joan is stating that Christina is the guilty party in this scenario as she made Joan hit her.